 Florida State Road 9B provides a cut-off between I-95 in northern St. Johns County and the Interstate 295 East Beltway at Southside Jacksonville.
-Opening up additional land for development, including Durbin Pavillion and the Batram Park Preserve subdivision, the commuter freeway also spurs south from I-95 to St. Johns Parkway.
+Opening up additional land for development, including Durbin Pavilion and the Batram Park Preserve subdivision, the commuter freeway also spurs south from I-95 to St. Johns Parkway.

 Discussion in 2012 included the possibility of resigning SR 9B as Interstate 795 upon completion of the link with I-95.1 That will not be the case until FDOT District Two submits a formal application to the Federal Highway Administration (FHWA) for Interstate status along the entire SR 9B freeway.2